-Example 5B: Closure of a division - Communication/implementation before balance sheet date
+Example 5B Closure of a division - communication/implementation before Balance Sheet Dateend of the reporting period

-On 12 December 2000 the board of an enterprise decided to close down a division making a particular product.
-On 20 December 2000 a detailed plan for closing down the division was agreed by the board; letters were sent to customers warning them to seek an alternative source of supply and redundancy notices were sent to the staff of the division.
+On 12 December 20X0 the board of an entity decided to close down a division making a particular product.
+On 20 December 20X0 a detailed plan for closing down the division was agreed by the board; letters were sent to customers warning them to seek an alternative source of supply and redundancy notices were sent to the staff of the division.